 The simplest trick to get the best volume is teasing your roots.
 It will keep your hairdo from falling flat, but don’t go full-on 80s with it.
-With a fine tooth comb, focus on amplifying around the top of the head to achieve a little extra oomph.
+With a fine-tooth comb, focus on amplifying around the top of the head to achieve a little extra oomph.
 Long layers for thin hair are a chic finishing touch that will balance the va-va-voom mane—and really all voluminous hairstyles — with sleek style and polish.

 To prevent haircuts for long fine hair from seeming flat or stringy, create texture by curling large chunks of hair into waves.
 Ask your stylist for sliced layers, so the strands can separate and give off a messy, carefree vibe.
 Spritz with sea salt spray and you’re good to go.

-Surface layers add movement while hardly sacrificing at any length.
+Surface layers add movement while hardly sacrificing any length.
 This way, hair stays long enough to be put in updos as desired.
 Consider a sweet delicious color, like this sophisticated cinnamon brown with caramel highlights and you’ll fall in love with your hair once again.

 If you’re keeping the bulk of your hair one length, adding bangs and feathered layers can make a huge difference, as well as help to frame the face.
 Long side bangs are easy to maintain and can be styled in various different ways — let them stand out at the front or pin them back and it’s as if you have no bangs at all.

 The longer the long thin hairstyles, the more weighed down hair might become.
-If you’re planning to grow your hair as long as waist-length, daily styling can be a pain, so your best option is to embrace your natural texture and cut bangs to play around with as you desire.
+If you’re planning to grow your hair as long as waist-length, daily styling can be a pain, so your best option is to embrace your natural texture and cut textured bangs to play around with as you desire.

 Balayage highlights are painted on the hair to appear subtle and natural.
 This technique can really jazz up simple straight hair with layers.
-The idea of a cut with long thin layers is also appealing if you hair is straight and you love to wear it free-flowing.
+The idea of a cut with long thin layers is also appealing if your hair is straight and you love to wear it free-flowing.

 When they are layered, thin strands gain a fabulous bounce and wispy texture which look particularly gorgeous in free-flowing hairstyles with a dimensional hair color, like this lovely creamy blonde.

 Haircuts for long thin hair should rely on long wispy layers.
 For casual styling don’t forget about braids to get an instant dose of style and volume.
-Waterfall braids are a wonderful choice, because their looseness doesn’t apply tension to the scalp — which would make thin tresses even more evident.
+Waterfall braids are a wonderful choice because their looseness doesn’t apply tension to the scalp — which would make thin tresses even more evident.
 Team the half-up style with easy waves for added texture and Instagram-ready appeal.